 Most students on the Bonds-Wilson campus are familiar with the vending machines sprinkled around AMHS and SOA.
 But, these vending machines are infamous for being unreliable, finicky, and overall very confusing.
 Students are rarely aware of which vending machines take cash, cards, or Apple Pay, what kind of snacks they have, when they will restock next, how far away they are, or if they are even working.
 We decided to take a deep dive into the vending machines on our campus in order to answer these questions and decide which vending machine is the best altogether.

-In order to gather the most informative research we tested each vending machine, both drink and snack, by using cash, Apple Pay, and debit card.
-This strategy was used to distinguish the finicky vending machines versus the fully operable ones.
+In order to gather the most informative research we tested each vending machine, both drink and snack, by paying with cash, Apple Pay, and a debit card.
+This intensive strategy was used to distinguish the finicky vending machines versus the fully operable ones.

 Next, we tested SOA’s drink machine.
 This was a major letdown, seeing as the only drink in stock was water.
 Additionally, there was no card reader, leading us to only test the cash method.
 We regretfully purchased our water and to our demise, it was completely warm.
 This could have been because the refrigeration on the machine was broken, or it may have been due to the fact that this machine is located outside in the breezeway.
 Regardless of this, we did not drink the water and gave it to one of our classmates.
 In all, this drink machine was a major letdown.
 We’d give it 2/10 if you like warm water.